brad-ross/apm/README.md

 Unfortunately, we have not yet put together a setup script that automatically installs all required `julia` and `R` packages, so for now, make sure to install the packages listed at the top of each file before running anything.

 The scripts that execute the empirical application based on the Veneto Worker Histories (VWH) data (see the next section for a list) require the creation of `data` and `output` directories in the root directory of this repository, as well as `data/raw_data` and `data/clean_data` subdirectories.
-The raw Veneto Worker Histories `.dta` files must also be downloaded and placed in the `data/raw_data` directory.
+The raw Veneto Worker Histories `.dta` files obtained via the instructions [here](https://www.frdb.org/en/dati/dati-inps-carriere-lavorative-in-veneto/) must also be downloaded and placed in the `data/raw_data` directory.

 ## Scripts for the Empirical Application